 What is the plan for employees returning to campus?

-In order to allow for a safe return to work, the majority of employees have been working from home.
-Beginning in mid-July, some areas supporting students and faculty will return to campus, adhering to the state’s 50% density limit: No more than 50% of our workforce may be on campus at any time and no more than 50% in any one building at a time.
+In order to allow for a safer work environment, the majority of employees have been working from home.
+Beginning in mid-July, some areas supporting students and faculty returned to campus, adhering to the state’s 50% density limit: No more than 50% of our workforce may be on campus at any time and no more than 50% in any one building at a time.

 Should employees be wearing face masks while on campus?

 All employees visiting or working on campus must wear face cloths/face masks anytime they are near others who don’t live in their household.
+Employees do not need to wear masks in their private offices, but they are expected to wear masks whenever they are in communal areas where social distancing may be hard to maintain.
+If employees are working outside, they do not need to wear masks so long as they can maintain proper social distancing.
 Campus Safety has some face cloths/face masks available; call (719) 389-6707 if you need one.